Andrew-Mazour/Icarus-crypto-bot/README.md

 - **Pump.fun API Integration**: Interacts with the Pump.fun API for real-time trading.

-**Customizable Strategies**: Supports different trading strategies such as scalping, trend following, and arbitrage.
+-**Customizable Strategies**: Supports different trading strategies such as scalping, trend following, and arbitrage.

 **Risk Management**: Includes stop-loss and take-profit mechanisms.